claudebaxter/free-code-camp-progress/front-end-development-libraries/Test-Projects/Javascript-Calculator/README.md

 This is my submission for the freecodecamp.org Javascript Calculator Challenge.

-The app hasn't been deployed yet, so the placeholder link below will take you to another completed/deployed project.

-To view the Javascript Calculator, click<a href=https://drum-machine-rose-phi.vercel.app/ title="Javascript Calculator"> here.</a>
+To view the Javascript Calculator, click<a href=https://javascript-calculator-seven-lake.vercel.app/ title="Javascript Calculator"> here.</a>